What is the Exposure Triangle?

 There is no hard and fast rule on how to choose the exposure settings for a particular scene.
 If you don’t like an image’s exposure, look at the settings to see what you can tweak.
 If you don’t like the exposure and don’t want to adjust the shutter speed, there are a variety of ways to manipulate ISO and aperture to adjust the exposure.

 The photo below is overexposed, what could you change to get a better exposure?

 Shutter Speed: 1/125

-Answer: Increase shutter speed, as in use a faster shutter speed.
+Answer: Use a faster shutter speed.